 Practicing mindfulness isn’t difficult, although it can take some time to make it a habit and tap into its true benefits.
 It’s something that every human being has the ability to do — it’s just that many people are usually too consumed by life to actually stop and experience it.
 Mindfulness can bring awareness and appreciation to everything around us, making the difficult things in life easier to manage and the positive things even better.

-How Mindfulness Works in Therapy
+How Mindfulness Therapy Works

-Mindfulness practice can complement just about any type of therapy.
+Mindfulness therapy can complement just about any type of treatment.
 For instance, it is often used within the realm of Cognitive Behavioral Therapy — one of the most widely practiced methods of helping people identify and change negative thoughts and behaviors.
 Through CBT, individuals learn to modify irrational beliefs that contribute to problematic thoughts and actions.
 Mindfulness can help with this healing process by providing patients with a means to assess their emotions with greater clarity, without fretting about the future or ruminating on the past.

 In addition to being used with Cognitive Behavioral Therapy, mindfulness practice has also been found to be an effective means for treating those who are involved in Stress Therapy, Dialectical Behavior Therapy, and Acceptance and Commitment Therapy.
 The common thread that makes mindfulness useful among all of these types of therapies is its ability to enable people to separate themselves from the negative thoughts and emotions that are preventing them from progressing down a path toward healing.